Skip to contentSkip to navigationSkip to topbar

 On the other hand, simulcast also has some drawbacks:

-• Simulcast only contributes to improve the video quality in Group Rooms with three or more Participants.
+• Simulcast only contributes to improve the video quality in Rooms with three or more Participants.

 • On mobile devices, publishers' battery consumption is higher because the publisher encodes multiple versions of the same video track.